oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Use of CVSS v3.0
 <use-of-cvss-v3-0>
-For each item in the list of metrics which contains the `cvss_v3` object under `content` it MUST be tested that CVSS v3.0 is not used.
+For each item in the list of metrics which contains the `cvss_v3` object under `content` it SHALL be tested that CVSS v3.0 is not used.

 The relevant paths for this test are: